cloudmesh-deprecated/deprecated-cmd3-pbs/doc/twisterPipelineSetup.rst

 	tmp_output_prefix = prefix for output files (used in run_dasmacof_cg_mem.sh)

-	Local temporary storage file (soon to be removed as an argument)

 	aligner type = SWG or NW

 	score matrix type = edn or blo